drorm/vmpilot/docs/installation.md

 ## Prerequisites

-- Docker
+- Docker container with:
-- Linux-based operating system (Ubuntu 20.04 or later recommended)
+  - ubuntu 22.04 or later
-- Python 3.11 or later
+  - python 3.11 or later
-- Root access or sudo privileges

 Before proceeding with this installation guide, it is recommended that you complete the [DNS and SSL Setup](dns_ssl_setup.md) to configure secure access to your services.